lahrry/Git-Instruction/Lap Report 5 assignment.md

 Re: Issue with reversed() method in ArrayExamples.java

 Hi, Bella this is John again and thank you for helping me out.
+I will share what I have in my ArrayExamples.java code:
+<img width="581" alt="Screen Shot 2023-06-04 at 9 17 48 PM" src="https://github.com/lahrry/cse15l-lab-reports/assets/62029893/44f8411c-6f02-456a-bb5f-d66f565a303b">

  I think I had a minor mistake in my reversed() method implementation.
-I will share what I have:
-<img width="581" alt="Screen Shot 2023-06-04 at 9 17 48 PM" src="https://github.com/lahrry/cse15l-lab-reports/assets/62029893/44f8411c-6f02-456a-bb5f-d66f565a303b">

 Also, the commands that you told me to run:
 <img width="895" alt="Screen Shot 2023-06-04 at 9 19 28 PM" src="https://github.com/lahrry/cse15l-lab-reports/assets/62029893/cca5ec7a-e6f3-4b5e-9795-8344890fb0aa">